 As a programmer, I have written code to be multiplatform, and I have utilized SDKs to debug and profile performance.

 Oculus Rift S

 Samsung Gear VR

-Dealing with blocks or setbacks requires a healhty amount of dedication and willing to not give up.
-I always try to find a solution to a problem by doing research and proper debugging.
+Dealing with blocks or setbacks requires a healthy amount of dedication and the willingness to not give up.
+Where logical, I will strive to find a solution or raise awareness of a problem with the team.

-Starting off when I was fourteen with scripting in games, I loved to create experiences for friends and later for bigger audiences.
-After some background with web/app development I switched towards gameplay programming.
+Starting with scripting in games when I was fourteen, I loved to create experiences for friends and later for increased audiences.
+After gaining some experience in web/app development, I switched towards gameplay programming.

-Now I am a Game programmer with a range of programming skills and game-development experiences that I have gained while working on a range of games together with a multi-disciplinary team and on my own.
+Now I am a gameplay programmer with a range of programming skills and game-development experiences that I have gained while working on a range of games together with multi-disciplinary teams and on my own.